MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-F-Air-Traffic-General-Operating-Rules/part-107-Small-Unmanned-Aircraft-Systems/subpart-C-Remote-Pilot-Certification/section-107.63.md

 ##### § 107.63 Issuance of a remote pilot certificate with a small UAS rating. #####

-Link to an amendment published at 86 FR 4382, Jan.
-15, 2021.This amendment delayed until Mar.
-16, 2021 at 86 FR 11623, Feb.
-26, 2021.This amendment further delayed until Apr.
-6, 2021 at 86 FR 13630, Mar.
-10, 2021.

 An applicant for a remote pilot certificate with a small UAS rating under this subpart must make the application in a form and manner acceptable to the Administrator.

 (a) The application must include either:

 (1) Evidence showing that the applicant passed an initial aeronautical knowledge test.
 If applying using a paper application, this evidence must be an airman knowledge test report showing passage of the knowledge test; or

-(2) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in § 61.56, a certificate of completion of a part 107 initial training course.
+(2) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in § 61.56, a certificate of completion of an initial training course under this part that covers the areas of knowledge specified in § 107.74.

 (b) If the application is being made pursuant to paragraph (a)(2) of this section: